itsGavinLiu/Java/Database/Day 6.md

 ### 1.3 Degree and Cardinality of a relation
-The degree of a relationship is the number of entity types that participate(associate) in a relationship.
-By seeing an E-R diagram, we can simply tell the degree of a relationship i.e the number of an entity type that is connected to a relationship is the degree of that relationship.
+- Degree - The number of different entity sets participating in a relationship set.
+- Cardinality - The number of times an entity of an entity set participates in a relationship set.

 We have the following degree of relationships:
 - Unary: both the participating entity type are the same.
-Degree = 1
+Degree = 1.
 - Binary: exactly two entity type participates.
 Degree = 2.
 - Ternary: exactly three entity type participates.
 Degree = 3.
 - N-ary: when ‘n’ number of entities are participating.
 Degree = n.

+We have the following types of cardinality:
+- One to one – When each entity in each entity set can take part only once in the relationship.
+- Many to one – When entities in one entity set can take part only once in the relationship set and entities in other entity set can take part more than once in the relationship set.
+- Many to many – When entities in all entity sets can take part more than once in the relationship.

 ### 1.4 Participation Constraints
 In a Relationship, Participation constraint specifies the existence of an entity when it is related to another entity in a relationship type.
 It is also called minimum cardinality constraint.